Vicki and I took a four-day whirlwind tour of Death Valley National Park during the 2019 Thanksgiving weekend.

 At that point, we realized that the afternoon was waning, and we had a long drive in front of us if we were going to make it to Marble Canyon before dark.
 We’d been looking at the map, and you could only camp for free in certain locations within the park, typically far from the highway, down long dirt roads, and never close to popular tourist locations.
 So we got moving, north and west on Highway 190, twenty five miles to the village of Stovepipe Wells, where we filled up the gas tank and prepared for off-roading.
 On the way, we saw the Mesquite Sand Dunes, but we had no time to explore them.
 We vowed to do it the next morning.

 Vicki took the first turn on the dirt road, which drove dead straight across Emigrant Wash.
 There was plenty of “washboard” on this road, and a decent amount of deeper sand.
 The car did fine, and we drove directly into the glaring, setting sun, until we entered the shadow of the Cottonwood Mountains.
-Then the road made a sharp right, directly for the drop into the Cottonwood Canyon wash.
+Then the road made a sharp right, heading for the drop into the Cottonwood Canyon wash.
 Marble Canyon was on the right side, further up the wash.
-We parked the car with some other sedans and walked ahead, because we heard that the road was for high clearance vehicles only from that point on.
+We parked the car with some other sedans and walked ahead, because we had heard that the road was only suitable for high clearance vehicles from that point on.

 Video of our voices wobbling while driving over the washboard section of the road

 We walked for about five minutes up the wash before realizing that it didn’t look all that tough after all.
 Maybe it would be worse later, but there was no point in walking right now.
-So I went back and got the car, then picked up Vicki on the way.
+So I went back and got the car, then picked up Vicki along the way.
 This was one of the better decisions of the day, as the driving was fun, and the canyon was beautiful, with angled rock layers and a narrow section that was quite exciting.
 An enjoyable drive.
 We took the rough sections slowly, and only heard one or two “bonk” sounds as small rocks tapped the undercarriage of the car.
 Oops!
 Sorry about that, Mister Car Rental Company!
 These things can happen when you let people use your four-wheel-drive vehicle.
 But no real damage was done, so it’s all good.

 GoPro video as we drove through Cottonwood Canyon Wash